 Do you want to extend these moments with your child?
-Parental leave allows you to stop working entirely for 4 months, to go part-time for 8 months, 4/5th time for 20 months or 1/10th time for 40 months.
-You can take this leave from the birth of your child until his or her 12th birthday.
-Both parents are entitled to this leave.
-Please note: for children born before 8 March 2012, the 4th month is granted but without allowances.
+Parental leave allows you to stop working entirely for 4 months, to reduce your working hours to 50% for 8 months, to 80% for 20 months or to 90% for 40 months (for the latter, you need your employer's agreement).
+The ONEM pays you allowances to compensate (in part) for the loss of salary.
+You can take parental leave for each of your children, from their birth until their 12th birthday.
+Both parents are entitled to parental leave.